FAQs - Frequently Asked Questions

 Non-EU students who successfully pass the selection will receive a "Conditional admission letter" from our offices.
 With that letter and other documents, you will have to complete a pre-enrolment procedure at the Italian Diplomatic Representation in your Country of residence, within the deadlines set by the Italian Ministry of Education.
 You will also need to apply for the study Visa, which will be granted if and when the pre-enrollment procedure is completed correctly.

-11. What documents will you obtain from the Embassy?
+11. Which documents will you obtain from the Embassy?

 1. Your original high school diploma, legalized and translated in Italian language;